rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 export default App;
 {{< /highlight >}}

-Second, pass your personal access token as header to the configuration.
-Afterward, the header is used by each request made with this axios instance.
+Second, pass the personal access token as header to the configuration.
+The header is used by each request made with this axios instance.

 {{< highlight javascript "hl_lines=5 6 7" >}}
 ...